sterrasec/apk-interceptor/README.md

 - `PayloadProvider` is not exported.
 The assessed app can read the attached `content://` payload only because the Intent grants it temporary read access via **FLAG_GRANT_READ_URI_PERMISSION**.
-Keep that flag enabled, and deliver the URI through the Intent — a `content://` URI opened any other way will not be readable by another app.
+Keep that flag enabled, and deliver the URI through the Intent.
+A `content://` URI opened any other way will not be readable by another app.

 ### Payload